-The Company's Financial Statements have been prepared on the historical cost basis, except for certain financial instruments that are measured at fair value, and are presented in Canadian dollars, except where otherwise indicated.
+The Company's Financial Statements have been prepared on a historical cost basis, except for certain financial instruments that are measured at fair value, and are presented in Canadian dollars, and except where otherwise indicated.
 All intercompany transactions and balances have been eliminated.

-2. BASIS OF PRESENTATION (cont'd...)
+2. BASIS OF PRESENTATION (continued)